đ€The Unexpected But Essential Skill I Learned Consultants Need To Build

 Donât let these things ruin the relationship long term.
 Like in personal relationships, minute technicalities should be glossed over in the interest of the relationship overall.

-4. Donât gatekeep knowledge
+4. Donât Gatekeep Knowledge

 Weâre consultants not prison guards.
 Some consultants believe their knowledge exists behind so plexiglass gold barred door.
 If the client wants it, they are going to have to fight, pay, and beg for it.
 Donât do it.